 Contracts that meet the definition of a public-private partnership or availability payment arrangement are excluded from the lease accounting requirements.
-These contracts will fall under the accounting requirements of GASB No. 94, "Public-Private and Public-Public Partnerships and Availability Payment Arrangements", which is effective for fiscal year 2023.
+These contracts fall under the accounting requirements of GASB No. 94, "Public-Private and Public-Public Partnerships and Availability Payment Arrangements".